NZMSA/2019-Phase-1/Cognitive services/README.md

 Introduction
 ============

-<b>Welcome all!!</b> Whether you are new to programming or a returning veteren, I hope you are exited to learn how you can utilize the power of <b>Microsoft Cognitive services</b> to enhance your web application!
+<b>Welcome all!!</b> Whether you are new to programming or a returning veteren, I hope you are excited to learn how you can utilize the power of <b>Microsoft Cognitive services</b> to enhance your web application!

 #### *Cognitive Services, what's that?*